OlofHarrysson/sticker/markdown/voice.md

 Thats it!
 The enriched xml file will, with the default settings, be imported to Final Cut and saved to the folder named output if one wishes to import it manually.

+To change the default settings, open the file settings.py in a text editor and change e.g. `self.send_to_finalcut = True` to `self.send_to_finalcut = False` if you don't want the enriched xml file to be automatically imported to Final Cut.